dispel4py/dispel4py/README.md

 Dispel4Py has been tested with Python versions *2.7.5*, *2.7.2* and *2.6.6*.

+The following Python packages are required to run Dispel4Py:

 - networkx

+If using the MPI mapping:

+- mpi4py

+If using the Storm mapping:

+- Python Storm module, available here: https://github.com/apache/incubator-storm/tree/master/storm-core/src/multilang/py, to be placed in directory `resources`.
+- Python Storm thrift generated code, available here: https://github.com/apache/incubator-storm/tree/master/storm-core/src/py

 If using the registry:

 - requests

-If using Storm as execution engine:

-- Python Storm module, available here: https://github.com/apache/incubator-storm/tree/master/storm-core/src/multilang/py, to be placed in `resources`.
-- Python Storm thrift generated code, available here: https://github.com/apache/incubator-storm/tree/master/storm-core/src/py

 Installation
 ------------